OwenShepherd/optical-testbed/README.md

 taking photos via scripting or any GUI has not been achieved.
 Other than that, just hours of troubleshooting....

+## Using the ASEN namespace

+### ASEN_RCWS class
+The ASEN_RCWS class can be used to take images and save them in a very simple way.
+Currently, it has only been tested with the ASI, but should be able to easily extend to the QHY if necessary.
+To use the class, follow the current example shown in the "program.cs" file for using the ASI120MM.

 ## Filesystem Organization
 Here lies the overall planned file-structure for the experiment's software.
 Follow